DevExpress/devextreme-documentation/includes/dataviz-charts-series-color.md

----
-id: dxPieChartSeriesTypes.CommonPieChartSeries.color
-type: String | ChartsColor
-default: undefined
----
----
-##### shortDescription
-Specifies a series color.

----
-You can use this property to paint all pie slices in one color.

-#include common-colorlist

 You can also specify a custom pattern or gradient instead of a plain color.
 Implement the [registerPattern()](/Documentation/ApiReference/Common/Utils/viz/#registerPatternoptions) or [registerGradient()](/Documentation/ApiReference/Common/Utils/viz/#registerGradienttype_options) method to get an id.
 Then, do the following:

 1. Specify the `base` color for labels and connectors in the **color** configuration object.